joseareia/joseareia/README.md

 <!--- ### Halló þarna! 👋 --->

-Master’s student in Cybersecurity and Digital Forensics at the Polytechnic University of Leiria, concurrently serving as an Invited Assistant Professor and Research Fellow.
-All academic projects are showcased through the [Achinkad Organisation](https://github.com/Achinkad).
+Master’s student in Cybersecurity and Digital Forensics, and Research Fellow.
+Experienced across multiple domains of computer science, specialising in the intersection of artificial intelligence and cybersecurity, particularly adversarial attacks.
+Academic projects are showcased via the [Achinkad Organisation](https://github.com/Achinkad).

 For contact, please refer to <a href="mailto:jose.apareia@gmail.com">E-mail</a> or [LinkedIn](https://www.linkedin.com/in/joseareia).